-The Module supports two distinct operator roles, User and Cryptographic Officer (CO).
-The cryptographic module enforces the separation of roles using one authentication is allowed per module reset.
+The module supports two distinct operator roles, User and Cryptographic Officer (CO).
+The cryptographic module supports two concurrent operators.
+Each operator charges each microprocessor operation.
+The operators can login to each microprocessor independently.
+Therefore the module can be in a state that one of the pair microprocessors is logged in by CO or user and nobody logs in the other one.
+The microprocessor enforces the separation of roles using one authentication is allowed per module reset.
 Re-authentication is enforced when changing roles.
 Each operator must be assigned to a single role.
-Concurrent operators are NOT supported.
 An operator must log out before another operator can log in.

-Table 6 lists all operator roles supported by the Module.
-The Module does not support a maintenance role and bypass capability.
-The Module does not support concurrent operators.
-After the Module powers off or chip reset, all the data stored in internal memory (RAM), including previously authenticated operators, are cleared.
+Table 6 lists all operator roles supported by the module.
+The module does not support a maintenance role and bypass capability.
+After the module powers off or chip reset, all the data stored in internal memory (RAM), including previously authenticated operators, are cleared.
 All CSPs are protected through APIs and logic developed for the sole purpose of integration into specific Hitachi host platforms.
 Only Hitachi-authored drivers can access cryptographic APIs.
-Further, the Module functionally does not allow keys to be disclosed, modified, or substituted in FIPS mode of operation.
+Further, the module functionally does not allow keys to be disclosed, modified, or substituted in FIPS mode of operation.